Kenneth Newman

 Sir Kenneth Leslie Newman GBE CStJ QPM (15 August 1926 – 4 February 2017) was a senior British police officer.
 He was Chief Constable of the Royal Ulster Constabulary (RUC) from 1976 to 1980, and Commissioner of the Metropolitan Police from 1982 to 1987.
 He is best known for initiating a major reform and restructure of the Metropolitan Police during his tenure as Commissioner and for seeing the RUC replace the British Army as the dominant security force in Northern Ireland during his tenure as Chief Constable.

 Early life and career

-Newman was born on 15 August 1926 in Sussex and joined the Royal Air Force in 1942.
+Newman was born on 15 August 1926 in Hackney, London and grew up in North Bersted.
+He joined the Royal Air Force in 1942, three days after his 16th birthday.
 After basic training, Newman trained to be a wireless operator at No. 1 Radio School RAF when he was nicknamed "Jankers" but he did not complete the course and remustered to become a Mechanical Transport Driver.
 Completing his training, Newman served for two years with the RAF Far East Air Force.